phalcon-orphanage/docs/en/reference/models.rst

     // Using a custom cache
     $products = Products::find(array("cache" => $myCache));

-Note that not all resultsets must be cached.
-Results that change very frequently should not be cached since they are invalidated very quickly and caching in that case impacts performance.
-Additionally, large datasets that do not change frequently could be cached but that is a decision that the developer has to make based on the available caching mechanism and whether the performance impact to simply retrieve that data in the first place is acceptable.

 Caching could be also applied to resultsets generated using relationships:

 .. code-block:: php